 The index also rates South Africa first for the strength of auditing and reporting standards, and gives it third place for both the efficacy of corporate boards, and the protection of minority shareholders’ interests.

-South African law is historically founded on Roman-Dutch law, although aspects of it – particularly company law and the law of evidence – have been heavily influenced by English law.
+South Africa’s legal system is based on Roman-Dutch law, although aspects of it – particularly company law and the law of evidence – have been heavily influenced by English law.

 General commercial legal practices relating to transactions and the drafting of commercial agreements are generally globally applicable and in line with international norms and conventions.